feddykip/Github-search/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.2.6.

+## Developer

+Ferdinand Kiplangat

+## Description

+This is a website where users are able to enter a GitHub username into a form, submit it, And get to see names and descriptions of that person's public repositories.
+A user can also look for repositories.
+## Setup Instruction

+To access this project on your local files, you can clone it using these steps

+* Open your terminal
+* Use this command to clone $ git clone https://github.com/feddykip/Quotes.git
 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.